Updates made to policy

 The approved service may have referred te tamaiti or rangatahi under section 19(1)(a) and (b) or be directly involved in the implementation of the plan.

 The social worker or approved service must provide a report to the coordinator explaining why the family group conference needs to be reconvened.

 The care and protection coordinator may reconvene a family group conference at their own discretion or at the request of at least 2 entitled members who participated in the conference.
 The care and protection coordinator must consider carefully why those members believe the conference should be reconvened and discuss these reasons with the social worker before deciding whether another conference is required.

-When reconvening a family group conference, we must ensure te tamaiti and whānau or family have:
+When reconvening a family group conference, we must ensure te tamaiti or rangatahi and whānau or family have:

 - heard and understood our concerns so there are no surprises at the family group conference

 - had the opportunity to consider and identify their own solutions

 - been supported to identify other potential family, whānau, hapū and iwi supports and resources to help address our concerns.